Date Command in Linux

 Date Formatting Options

-date can be formatted with a sequence of format control characters preceded by a
+date command can be formatted with a sequence of format control characters preceded by a

 + sign.
 The format controls start with the